tothanhdat2006/wordle/README.md

-# Wordle Game
+# Gacha Wordle

-A desktop implementation of the popular Wordle game built with Python and Kivy, featuring a unique **Gacha System** that adds randomized power-ups and challenges to the classic gameplay!
+A desktop implementation of the popular Wordle game, but featuring a unique **Gacha System** that adds randomized power-ups and challenges to the classic gameplay!

 ## Features